evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Characters.md

 There are thus two ways to weave your new Character class into Evennia:

-1. Change `mygame/server/conf/settings.py` and add `BASE_CHARACTER_CLASS = "evadventure.characters.EvAdventureCharacter"`.
+1. Change `mygame/server/conf/settings.py` and add `BASE_CHARACTER_TYPECLASS = "evadventure.characters.EvAdventureCharacter"`.
 2. Or, change `typeclasses.characters.Character` to inherit from `EvAdventureCharacter`.

 You must always reload the server for changes like this to take effect.